icaruseu/momcapi-java/readme.md

 * Add new fond
 * Delete fond

+_Collection manager_

+* List all collections
+* List all collections belonging to a specific country
+* List all collections belonging to a specific region
+* Get a specific collection from the database

 _Charter Manager_

 * List all charter instances for a fond (`imported` or `public`)